 The University of Kansas Health System is committed to providing comprehensive, patient-centered care.
 As part of this commitment, we offer everything from advanced academic medicine to midwifery care in Kansas City.
 From natural births to primary care services, our certified nurse midwives deliver down-to-earth care focused on your needs.

 We are proud to be an international leader in women’s health and patient safety.
-When you choose The University of Kansas Health System in Kansas City, KS, for midwifery services, you are choosing the safest place for women’s healthcare.
+When you choose The University of Kansas Health System in Kansas City for midwifery services, you are choosing the safest place for women’s healthcare.

 A personalized experience